Model-Free Trajectory-based Policy Optimization with Monotonic Improvement: Sample Efficient Policy Evaluation

 To use transition samples from all time-steps when learning $\tilde{Q}_t^i$, we rely on importance sampling, where the importance weight (IW) is given by the ratio between the state-action probability of the current time-step $z^i_t(\s,\a) = \rho^i_t(\s)\pi^i_t(\a|\s)$ divided by the time-independent state-action probability of $\pi^i$ given by $z^i(\s,\a) = \frac{1}{T}\sum_{t=1}^Tz^i_t(\s,\a)$.
 The expected loss minimized by $\tilde{Q}_t^i$ becomes

 Since the transition probabilities are not time-dependent they cancel out from the IW.
-Upon the computation of the IW, weighted least square regression is used to minimize an empirical estimate of \eqref{eq:iw} for the dataset ${\cal D}^i = \cup_{t=1}^T {\cal D}^i_t$.
-Note that the (nominator of the) IW needs to be recomputed at every time-step for all samples $(\s,\a)\in {\cal D}^i$.
+Upon the computation of the IW, weighted least square regression is used to minimize an empirical estimate of \eqref{eq:iw} for the data set ${\cal D}^i = \cup_{t=1}^T {\cal D}^i_t$.
+Note that the (numerator of the) IW needs to be recomputed at every time-step for all samples $(\s,\a)\in {\cal D}^i$.
 Additionally, if the rewards are time-dependent, the estimate $\hat{Q}_t^i(\s_t^{[k]}, \a_t^{[k]})$ in Eq. \eqref{eq:hatQ} needs to be recomputed with the current time-dependent reward, assuming the reward function is known.